kodecocodes/i10t/user-notifications/user-notifications.markdown

 When the system prepares to deliver a notification, it will check that notification's category identifier and try to find an extension registered to handle it.
 In this case, that will be the extension you just created.

-> **Note**: For a remote notification to invoke your content extension, you'd need to add this same category identifier as the value for the `category` key in the payload dictionary.
+> **Note**: For a remote notification to invoke your Notification Content extension, you'd need to add this same category identifier as the value for the `category` key in the payload dictionary.

 Make sure you have the **CuddlePix** scheme selected and then build and run.
 Next, switch to the **ContentExtension** scheme then build and run again.
 Select **CuddlePix** and **Run** when prompted what to run the extension with, as that's where you'll generate the notification.